LovepreetSinghHub/LovepreetSinghHub/README.md

 - 👋 Hi, I’m @LovepreetSinghHub
-- 👀 I’m interested in Computer Science and the modren Gamedev
+- 👀 I’m interested in Computer Science and the metaverse
 - 🌱 I’m currently learning Javascript
-- 📫 How to reach me singhlovepreet011104@gmail.com
+- 📫 E-mail: singhlovepreet011104@gmail.com

 <!---
 LovepreetSinghHub/LovepreetSinghHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.